TheRoro/Polytype-Layout/README.md

 [Image that shows the changed letters relative to QWERTY]

-The Polytype Layout offers a seamless solution for individuals who frequently type in multiple languages, striving to deliver unparalleled comfort and convenience.
-Unlike traditional keyboard layouts, this innovative design prioritizes the most frequently used letter combinations, or bigrams, not only in English but also in Spanish and Portuguese.
-This inclusive approach makes the Polytype Layout particularly beneficial for polyglots—hence its name—as it enables them to effortlessly switch between their native language and English while typing.
+The **Polytype Layout** offers a seamless solution for individuals who frequently type in _multiple languages_, striving to deliver unparalleled comfort and convenience.
+Unlike traditional keyboard layouts, this innovative design prioritizes the _most frequently_ used letter combinations, or bigrams, not only in **English** but also in **Spanish** and **Portuguese**.
+This inclusive approach makes the Polytype Layout particularly beneficial for _polyglots_—hence its name—as it enables them to effortlessly switch between their native language and English while typing.

-By meticulously considering the bigrams that occur most frequently in these languages, the Polytype Layout ensures that users can optimize their typing experience regardless of the language they are composing in.
-Whether you're a proficient polyglot or simply someone who frequently communicates in multiple languages, this layout offers an intuitive and efficient solution that adapts to your needs.
+By meticulously considering the [bigrams](https://en.wikipedia.org/wiki/Bigram) that occur most frequently in these languages, the Polytype Layout ensures that users can optimize their typing experience regardless of the language they are composing in.
+Whether you're a _proficient polyglot_ or simply someone who frequently communicates in _multiple languages_, this layout offers an intuitive and efficient solution that adapts to your needs.

 Experience the Polytype Layout and discover a new level of typing comfort and efficiency for your multilingual endeavors.
 Say goodbye to the limitations of traditional keyboard layouts and embrace the versatility and convenience of the Polytype Layout.